-Everyone sometimes needs a regulated power supply.
-Laboratory power supplies are expensive and therefore we usually use what is available.
+Everyone sometimes needs an adjustable power supply.
+Bench power supplies are expensive and therefore we usually use what's available.

-need to load both the two main outputs (5 and 12V) of approximately the same power.
-Therefore, I present a simple modification of the PC power supply of type AT and ATX to a
+a need to load both of the two main outputs (5 and 12V) at the same time.
+Therefore, I present a simple modification of an AT or ATX PC power supply to

-regulated source of 3 - 15V with the true stabilization and the current corresponding to the original 12V output.
+an adjustable bench power supply of 3 - 15V with a proper regulation and an output current corresponding to the original 12V output.

-resistor to set constant voltage if needed.
-The ATX supply fan can be connected to the 5VSB so that it does not affect regulation.
+a fixed resistor to set a constant voltage if needed.
+The ATX supply fan can be connected to the 5VSB so that it is not affected by the voltage adjustment.

-During modification you can find usefull the AT and ATX PC computer supplies schematics.
+During the modification you can find useful the AT and ATX computer power supplies schematics.

 Yellow ...
 12V